Difference Between JRE and JVM

 6. Native Method Stack: Native method stack contains the native code information.
 It is written in other programming languages than java.

-7. Execution Engine: Execution engine of jvm is responsible for the execution of the bytecode or compiled code.
+7. Execution Engine: The execution engine of jvm is responsible for the execution of the bytecode or compiled code.
 The execution engine of jvm contains:

 - Virtual Processor: The virtual processor is responsible for executing operation codes sequentially.